Buy a Life Insurance Plan in a few clicks

 After an annuity plan in the National Pension System (NPS) matures, the annuitant (the person who purchased the plan) starts receiving regular payments according to the chosen payout option.
 These payments continue for the duration specified in the annuity contract, which could be for the lifetime of the annuitant or for a specific period (e.g., 5 years, 10 years, or more).
 The annuity payments provide a steady income stream to the annuitant during their retirement years, ensuring financial security and stability.

-Carefully review the terms and conditions of the annuity contract, including fees, charges, surrender penalties, and any optional features or riders.
+To avoid any misunderstanding or confusion, you should carefully review the terms and conditions of the annuity contract, including fees, charges, surrender penalties, and any optional features or riders.

 In any circumstance, if you want to exit NPS, you will need to fulfill certain conditions.
 Let us take a look at those conditions: